CBS

 What gives the series its punch is that it never depends on sweetness as its first language.
 It can be warm, but the comedy lives in irritation, rhythm, ego, hustle, and the constant collision of personalities.
 That is a very different energy from the polished family sitcom tradition that had dominated so much earlier television.
 And audiences clearly wanted it.

 In 1972, Sanford and Son matters because it proves the sitcom is changing just as dramatically as the drama side of the schedule.
-The new decade is willing to be messier, funnier, and more abrasive — and that turns out to be a huge ratings advantage.
+The new decade is willing to be messier, funnier, and more abrasive—the same broader shift that made 1970s sitcoms start talking about real life much more openly—and that turns out to be a huge ratings advantage.

 ABC Movie of the Week holding a top-five spot proves that event programming was no fluke.
 Networks had figured out that they could sell anticipation itself.
 Viewers did not need a recurring sitcom family or a standing dramatic institution every single time.
 They would also show up for a branded promise that tonight’s programming would feel like a special occasion.